smbjorklund/media_update/doc/development-setup.md

 Run 'compass --version' to verify that it works.

-It's a good idea to not pollute the system version Ruby with added packages.
+It’s a good idea to not pollute the system version Ruby with added packages.
 Because of that many will prefer to use [Homebrew](http://mxcl.github.io/homebrew/) to install a new Ruby and install gems into that that one.